 YEATS AND THE DEVIL

-The evidence for at least some degree of attachment to “diabolism” or Satanism seems clear enough since we find Lucifer at 20.16 Pisces is conjunct both Yeates and Ireland.
-Granted that on a matter so controversial one needs what any astrologer would look for in such a case which is some back up (after all, there are many asteroids and all must be somewhere so they are not automatically significant for everyone!) but we do have the back up.
+The evidence for at least some degree of attachment to “diabolism” or Satanism seems clear enough since we find that Lucifer at 20.16 Pisces is conjunct both Yeates and Ireland.
+Granted that on a matter so controversial one needs what any astrologer would look for in such a case which is some back-up (after all, there are many asteroids and all must be somewhere so they are not automatically significant for everyone!) but we do have this.
 There are two devil asteroids as there are two deity asteroids.
 They are Lucifer which seems to represent Satan as St Paul’s deceptive “angel of light” and Satan as darkness which is Malin (Fr.
 Devil) of which presently.
 There is however a possible, “sort of” third devil asteroid and it is Sethos, Greek for the Egyptian devil god Set or Seth.
-Sethos. at 19 Pisces is conjuncting Yeats’ Lucifer at 20 Pisces.
+Sethos at 19 Pisces is conjuncting Yeats’ Lucifer at 20 Pisces.
 This obtains more significance in light of something else.
 Yeats (like the Golden Dawn) was quite taken up with Egyptian symbol and ritual – in the famous and rather sublime Second Coming poem Yeats pretty well identifies his second Christ/Antichrist with Egypt through a sort of Sphinx or Sekhmet solar figure.
 Suitably, therefore, Aigyptios (Egypt) at 23 Aquarius fortunately trines Yeats’ Saturn at 23 Libra in his mysteries-linked eighth house, while in the other direction his Aigyptios is favourably placed towards his beliefs-signifying and determining Jupiter at 24 Sagittarius.